Tips to Monitor and Maintain the Gardening

 Check the mulch layer in your garden beds to ensure it's at the proper depth.
 Mulch helps retain moisture, suppress weeds, and regulate soil temperature.

-Support for Climbing Plants:
+Support for Climbing Plants

 If you have climbing plants, regularly check their support structures such as trellises or stakes to ensure they're sturdy and properly supporting the plants.

-Seasonal Adjustments:
+Seasonal Adjustments

 Be aware of seasonal changes and adjust your gardening practices accordingly.
 This includes watering more frequently during hot weather, protecting plants from frost in winter, etc.